|

 Committee on Online Learning (COOL)Frequently Asked Questions

 to present an Online Learning course delivery plan to the COOL Committee.
+(There may be some exceptions in the process for: Program-based Course Proposals).
 There are three primary reasons for this.

 The College's Obligations: